-Stephen Malpezzi is the Lorin and Marjorie Tiefenthaler Distinguished Professor in the James A. Graaskamp Center for Real Estate, in the Wisconsin School of Business.
+Stephen Malpezzi is a professor in the Department of Real Estate in the Wisconsin School of Business.
 Professor Malpezzi is a part Academic Director of the Graaskamp Center and has also served as Chair of the Real Estate Department.
 He is an Associate Member of the Department of Urban and Regional Planning, an Affiliate of UW's Institute for Research on Poverty and a Faculty Affiliate of the La Follette School of Public Affairs.

 Prior to coming to the University of Wisconsin, Professor Malpezzi was an economist in the Infrastructure and Urban Development Department of the World Bank, and was a Research Associate at The Urban Institute.
 He has extensive experience advising both developed and developing countries on the establishment of effective housing and urban development policies.
 His active research agenda includes housing policy and programs, and housing market behavior, both domestic and foreign.
 Professor Malpezzi's teaching specializations include urban economics and real estate economics.
 He has, in the past, taught housing economics, public finance, real estate finance and investments, international real estate, macroeconomics, computer methods, and the survey course “The Real Estate Process.”